PitPik/Schnauzer/README.md

     helpers: {}, // name:function pair defining helpers
     partials: {}, // name:String pair defining partials
     self: 'self', // name of initial partial
-    nameCharacters: '', // whitelist of chars for variables inside helpers, partials, functions...
     limitPartialScope: true, // sets limiting of scope inside partials like in HBS or whole scope
     renderHook: Function // every time an inline or block element renders, this function will be called
     loopHelper: Function // Every loop cycle of an Array inside #each calls this function